-Samsung exec says new Galaxy Camera model on tap for June 20 eventAlex Wagner - Deputy Managing Editor, News Desk
+Samsung exec says new Galaxy Camera model on tap for June 20 eventAlex Wagner - Editorial Director of News and Content

 There's been quite a bit of speculation about what Samsung could be planning to show at its June 20 Galaxy and ATIV-focused event, especially after the company's recent slew of new Galaxy hardware announcements.
 It looks like Samsung might still have a thing or two up its sleeve, though, as company co-CEO J.K.
 Shin has revealed that Samsung has another camera-focused product in the pipeline.